anebz/cloud/Accreditations/az_ai_102.md

 * query
 * show-all-intents: include all identified intents and their scores, or only the most likely intent
-* verbose: bool
+* verbose: true/false
 * log: to use active learning

 #### LUIS in a container

+Only supports a subset of the overall languages.
+Language support in containers focuses on the utterances used in the LUIS app.

 1. Download the container image
+2. Select version of model
-2. Export the model for a container (.gz)
+3. Export the model for a container (.gz)
-3. Run the container with required parameters
+4. Run the container with required parameters
-  - Prediction endpoint for billing
+   - **Prediction endpoint** for billing
    - Prediction key
    - EULA acceptance
    - Mount points (input for exported models, output for logs)
-4. Use container to predict intents
-5. The conatiner sends usage metrics to the prediction resource for billing
+5. The container sends usage metrics to the prediction resource for billing

+Before exporting the app as a container, it must be trained and its status must be a green dot.

 #### LUIS app lifecycle